 National Exception Programs

-The Grain Inspection, Packers and Stockyards Administration established three exception programs that allow grain elevators to get official services from more than one official agency.
-The "timely service" and "nonuse of service" (formerly referred to as "open season") exception programs started November 1, 1995; the "barge" exception program started March 1, 1998.
+The Federal Grain Inspection Service (FGIS) established three exception programs allowing grain elevators to obtain official services from more than one official agency.
+The "timely service" exception program started November 1, 1995; the "barge probe service" exception program started March 1, 1998; and the “written agreement” exception program, which replaces the former “non-use of service” exception program, started September 30, 2015.

-All official agencies in the United States are designated to serve a specific area.
-Grain elevators can have grain officially inspected or weighed only by the agency designated to serve their area.
-This restriction was put in place to protect producers, buyers, and sellers.
-However some grain companies have reported difficulty getting service with only one official agency serving each area.
-Under the exception programs, GIPSA provides grain elevators another option.
-Eligible grain elevators that need official services can request official grain inspection or weighing services from an agency other than the one designated to serve their area under certain conditions.
+Under the United States Grain Standards Act (USGSA), official agencies (OA) are designated to serve a specific geographic area.
+This restriction was established to ensure effective and efficient delivery of official services to all facilities within the assigned geographic area designated to an OA.
+However, some grain companies have reported difficulty getting service with only one official agency serving each area.
+Under the exception programs, the USGSA provides grain elevators another option.
+Eligible grain elevators needing official services can request official grain inspection or weighing services from an agency other than the one designated to serve their area under certain conditions:

 Nonuse of Service